JakeBlumengarten/College_Football_Stats/README.md

 # Identifying Elite College Football Teams Statistically

 This project examines whether elite college football teams can be identified using season-level performance metrics rather than reputation or narrative.
 Using publicly available data from the `cfbfastR` package, I model total season wins as a function of offensive efficiency, defensive performance, and possession structure for teams from 2004–2025.
+You can see the full compelted project using this link: https://jakeblumengarten.shinyapps.io/predict_total_wins/.

 ## Methods
 - Collected game-level and season-level data using `cfbfastR`